VPNL/TemporalChannels/README.md

 3. Response amplitudes (*β* weights) for each predictor in the model are estimated separately for each session using a general linear model (GLM).
     1. Fitted *β* weights for each predictor are stored in a 1D cell array `roi(1).model.betas` with each cell containing the model solution for an individual session (e.g., `roi(1).model.betas(N)` contains the *β* weights for the *N*-th session).
 For multi-channel models, weights are organized such that *β*s from the sustained channel are indexed before *β*s from the transient channel.
     2. Model performance (*R*^2) is calculated across all experiments and stored in a 1D cell array `roi(1).model.varexp` with each cell indexing model performance for a single session (e.g., `roi(1).model.varexp(N)` contains *R*^2 for the *N*-th session).

+4. When applicable, model timing and compression parameters are optimized for each session.
+    1. Optimized parameters are stored in a struct `roi(1).model.params` with each field containing the model parameters for different parameter (e.g., `roi(1).model.params.tau_s(N)` contains the optimized IRF time constant for the *N*-th session).
+    2. Default parameters are applied when no optimization option is selected.

-4. Fitted β weights are used to predict responses to each trial type.
+5. Fitted β weights (and optimized parameters) are used to predict responses to each trial type.
     1. The average response to each trial type is stored in a 3D cell array `roi(1).trial_avgs` with each row indexing a trial type, each column indexing a session, and each slice indexing an experiment (e.g., `roi(1).trial_avgs(:, N, K)` contains the average response to each trial type in the *K*-th experiment of the *N*-th session).
     2. The predicted fMRI response to each trial type is stored in a 3D cell array `roi(1).trial_preds` with each row indexing a trial type, each column indexing a session, and each slice indexing an experiment (e.g., `roi(1).trial_preds(:, N, K)` contains the predicted response to each trial type in the *K*-th experiment of the *N*-th session).

-5. Model validation is performed using the fitted *β* weights to predict responses in independent data.
+6. Model validation is performed using the fitted *β* weights (and optimized parameters) to predict responses in independent data.
     1. *β* weights fitted to independent data are stored in a 1D cell array `roi(2).model.betas` with each cell containing the model solution for an individual session (e.g., `roi(2).model.betas(N)` contains the *β* weights for the *N*-th session fitted to data in `roi(1)`).
     2. Model performance (*R*^2) is calculated for each session across all experiments in the validation data and stored in a 1D cell array `roi(2).model.varexp` with each cell indexing validation performance for a single session (e.g., `roi(2).model.varexp(N)` contains validated *R*^2 for the *N*-th session).